vallafederico/offficestudio.io/src/pages/work/double.md

 imageUrl: "util/offficestud.io-og.webp"
 ---

 Low profile, straight leaning comfortable chair and pillow combination.
-Looks bouncy.
-It actually is.
+Looks as bouncy as it actually is.